Sarah627/Java_miniatures/README.md

     ![cmd](/images/javacompile.png)

-    - write the name of the file right with its correct formate or you'll face `error: file not found`
+    - write the name of the file right with its correct format ,or you'll face `error: file not found`

     > **_javac_** stands for java compile, you'll notice that a `.class` file is created on your directory this is the `bytecode`. you compile one time and run the code infinitely.